-Pompeo accuses Democrats of bullying diplomats in Trump impeachment drive
+Two U.S. officials will give depositions in House impeachment probe

 A senior Republican senator, Chuck Grassley, came to the defense of the whistleblower.

 “This person appears to have followed the whistleblower protection laws and ought to be heard out and protected,” Grassley said in a statement.
-Grassley also said media reports concerning the whistleblower’s identity “don’t serve the public interest.”

-Maxine Waters, another House Democratic committee chair, escalated her party’s rhetoric by writing on Twitter: Impeachment is not good enough for Trump.
-He needs to be imprisoned & placed in solitary confinement.”

 White-collar defense lawyer Jon Sale, who served as an assistant special prosecutor in the 1970s Watergate political scandal, said on Tuesday he would be representing Giuliani with the congressional inquiries.

-Reporting by Patricia Zengerle and Lisa Lambert; Additional reporting by Susan Cornwell, David Morgan, Roberta Rampton, Susan Heavey and Doina Chiacu in Washington and Nathan Layne in New York; Writing by Will Dunham; Editing by Alistair Bell and Peter Cooney
+Reporting by Patricia Zengerle and Lisa Lambert; Additional reporting by Susan Cornwell, David Morgan, Roberta Rampton, Susan Heavey and Doina Chiacu in Washington and Nathan Layne in New York; Writing by Will Dunham; Editing by Alistair Bell, Peter Cooney and Grant McCool